Using Collaboration, Notifications, and Dashboard Activity

 | The bell is empty but someone says they mentioned you | Confirm the mention targeted your account in the current workspace and refresh the page after the event lands. |

-| The Activity Feed feels too noisy | Filter by resource type, event type, or user before reviewing the stream. |
+| Dashboard Activity feels too noisy | Filter by resource type, event type, user, or date before reviewing the stream. |

 | The notification opened the right record but the context still feels unclear | Use the linked desk itself to verify the current operational state after you identify the event that matters. |

-| The Activity Feed returns a permission error or is inaccessible | Confirm the signed-in account has org admin or owner role.
-Engineer accounts are not permitted to access the feed. |
+| Dashboard Activity returns a permission error or is inaccessible | Confirm the signed-in account has organisation admin or owner role.
+Engineer accounts are not permitted to access it. |

 | A shared link or comment does not show what someone expected | Confirm the recipient is in the right workspace and has permission for the linked resource. |